tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

       The expert may provide more in depth reviews, but their approval should not be taken as an endorsement of the extension.

-This document defines several Reserved values for ECH configuration extensions.
+This document defines several Reserved values for ECH configuration extensions to be used for "greasing" as described in {{server-greasing}}.
-These can be used by servers to "grease" the contents of the ECH configuration, as inspired by {{?RFC8701}}.
-This helps ensure clients process ECH extensions correctly.
-When constructing ECH configurations, servers SHOULD randomly select from reserved values with the high-order bit clear.
-Correctly-implemented client will ignore those extensions.

-The reserved values with the high-order bit set are mandatory, as defined in {{config-extensions}}.
-Servers SHOULD randomly select from these values and include them in extraneous ECH configurations.
-Correctly-implemented clients will ignore these configurations because they do not recognize the mandatory extension.
-These extraneous ECH configurations SHOULD have invalid keys, and invalid public names, ending in ".invalid" (see {{?RFC2606}}).

 The initial contents for this registry consists of multiple reserved values, with the following attributes, which are repeated for each registration: